-The United States Treasury Department placed sanctions on China's Xinjiang Production and Construction Corporation ("XPCC") for serious human rights abuses against ethnic minorities in China's Xinjiang Uyghur Autonomous Region (the "XUAR").
-Additionally, the US CBP issued a withhold release order (the "WRO") on all products containing cotton from the XUAR.
-The XUAR is the source of large amounts of cotton and textiles for the global apparel supply chain and XPCC controls many of the cotton farms and much of the textile industry in the region.
-Although we do not knowingly source any products or materials from the XUAR (either directly or indirectly through our suppliers), we have no known involvement with XPCC or its subsidiaries and affiliates, and we prohibit our apparel vendors from doing business with XPCC, we could be subject to penalties, fines or sanctions if any of the vendors from which we purchase goods is found to have dealings, directly or indirectly, with XPCC or entities it controls.
-Additionally, our products or materials (including potentially non-cotton materials) could be held or delayed by the US CBP under the WRO, which would cause delays and unexpectedly affect our inventory levels.
-Even if we were not subject to penalties, fines or sanctions, if products we source are linked in any way to XPCC or the XUAR, our reputation could be damaged.
+China's Xinjiang Uyghur Autonomous Region (the "XUAR") is the source of large amounts of cotton and textiles for the global apparel supply chain.
+The United States Treasury Department placed sanctions on China's Xinjiang Production and Construction Corporation ("XPCC") for serious human rights abuses against ethnic minorities in XUAR.
+Additionally, the US's Uyghur Forced Labor Prevention Act ("UFLPA"), empowers the US Customs and Border Protection Agency (the "US CBP") to withhold release of items produced in whole or in part in the XUAR, or produced by companies included on a government-created UFLPA entity list, creating a presumption that such goods were produced using forced labor.
+XPCC controls many of the cotton farms and much of the textile industry in the region, and many large factories in XUAR product fabrics and yarn for apparel.
+Although we do not intentionally source any products or materials from the XUAR (either directly or indirectly through our suppliers), we have no known involvement with XPCC or its subsidiaries and affiliates, and we prohibit our apparel vendors from doing business with XPCC or using forced labor, we do not have the ability to completely map our product supply chain, and we could be subject to penalties, fines or sanctions if any of the vendors from which we purchase goods is found to have dealings, directly or indirectly, with XPCC or entities it controls.
+Additionally, our products or materials (including potentially non-cotton materials) could be held or delayed by the US CBP, which would cause delays and unexpectedly affect our inventory levels.
+Even if we were not subject to penalties, fines or sanctions, if products we source are linked in any way to XPCC, the XUAR, or an entity on the UFLPA entity list, our reputation could be damaged.